Transforming EU Governance: The Digital Integration through EBSI and GLASS: Analysis of GLASS e-Governance and EBSI Infrastructure Integration

-Since the GLASS-related business applications are not currently a part of EBSI, this layer's primary focus is to facilitate the integration of public and private sector applications with EBSI through the use of either core service APIs or by hosting a node and becoming part of the network.
-Users call the EBSI business interface, which allows applications to leverage the EBSI-exposed API interfaces to make a transaction to a smart contract in the EBSI ledger.
+Integrating GLASS-related business applications within the EBSI framework primarily aims to facilitate the merging of public and private sector applications.
+This integration occurs either through core service APIs or by hosting a node within the network.
+The EBSI business interface permits applications to utilise the EBSI-exposed API interfaces, enabling transactions with smart contracts in the EBSI ledger.

-\subsubsection{Use cases}
+\subsubsection{Use Cases}

-The use cases are applications that demonstrate EBSI's capacity to provide public services across international borders.
-This set of use cases is geared toward streamlining administrative procedures and verifying digital information's integrity across industries.
-As a result, efficiency improves, and public confidence is boosted.
-Notarisation of papers, diploma administration, European Self-Sovereign Identity, and trusted data exchange were the first four use cases implemented in EBSI Version 1.
-SME finance, asylum, and the European Social Security Platform are the additional three use cases that were chosen afterwards.
+EBSI use cases to demonstrate its capability to provide public services across international boundaries.
+These cases are designed to streamline administrative processes and validate the integrity of digital information across various sectors.
+This approach enhances efficiency and public trust.
+The initial use cases in EBSI Version 1 include notarisation of documents, diploma management, European Self-Sovereign Identity, and trusted data exchange.
+Additional use cases, such as SME finance, asylum, and the European Social Security Platform, were subsequently introduced.

-\subsubsection{Core services}
+\subsubsection{Core Services}

-The functional area of the main services has features that can be used in any use case.
-This layer offers the interfaces for the many EBSI services, both on-chain and off-chain, and contains the application enablers.
-These microservices are organised into five distinct categories within the core services layer.
-These tools and resources include: the Integration API; trusted registries; API security management; and the wallet library.
-In addition to these services, it also provides access to features related to digital identity.
-EBSI provides a business interface that calls the EBSI-exposed API interfaces to request to perform a transaction to a smart contract.
+The core services layer includes functionalities applicable to any use case.
+It provides interfaces for various EBSI services, encompassing both on-chain and off-chain components, and contains application enablers.
+These microservices are categorised into five distinct groups, offering tools like the Integration API, trusted registries, API security management, and the wallet library.
+Additionally, digital identity-related features are accessible through this layer.

-\subsubsection{Chain and storage}
+\subsubsection{Chain and Storage}

-The supported distributed ledger and storage protocols are part of the chain and storage layer.
-EBSI V2 Ledger API allows users to interact with Hyperledger Besu (Read and Write) and Fabric ledgers (Read Only) \cite{li2020survey}.
-Smart contracts are used to control and enable the execution of trusted transactions, that will record on the blockchain.
-Smart contracts are also used to manage Trusted Registries.
+This layer comprises supported distributed ledger and storage protocols.
+The EBSI V2 Ledger API facilitates user interaction with Hyperledger Besu (Read and Write) and Fabric ledgers (Read Only) \cite{li2020survey}.
+Smart contracts within this layer manage and execute trusted transactions for recording on the blockchain.

-\subsubsection{EBSI infrastructure}
+\subsubsection{EBSI Infrastructure}